Automattic/vip-governance-plugin/README.md

 With this rule set, the following rules will apply:

 - Default: Rules that apply to everyone as a baseline:
-    - All blocks are allowed.
+    - The only blocks allowed are group, heading, paragraph and image.
+Under the group block, only heading, paragraph, image and group can be inserted.
     - The code editor is accessible, and blocks can be locked/unlocked or moved.
     - For a heading at the root level, there are 3 custom colors as well as a custom gradient that will show up in the color palette.
 In addition, a custom font called Code Font as well as 2 custom font sizes will show up in the typography panel.
     - For a group block, there will be only one option for a spacing size available in padding/margin and block spacing.

-##### User Role Restriction Example
+#### Default and User Role Rule Set

-This example focuses on restricting based on the user role.
+This example focuses on providing a restrictive default rule set, and expanded permissions for a specific user role.

 ```json
 {